 The Pappas Consulting Group Inc. was engaged to conduct an assessment review to determine whether the staffing levels and organizational structure recommended in the original human resources review conducted in 2007 is still appropriate given current workloads.

-The next stage of our review will include a survey of other CSU institutions to learn more about how they are addressing the organization, operation, service level, and funding issues of their information technology services.
+We next conducted a survey of other CSU institutions to learn more about how they are addressing the organization, operation, service level, and funding issues of their information technology service.

-The Pappas Group was engaged to determine whether the staffing levels and organizational structure recommended in the Pappas Consulting Group Inc. Human Resources Report dated February 10, 2007 was still appropriate given currently reported workloads.
+The Pappas Consulting Group was engaged to determine whether the staffing levels and organizational structure recommended in the Pappas Consulting Group's Human Resources Report dated February 10, 2007 was still appropriate given currently reported workloads.
 We undertook a two-phase project approach.
-During the initial review phase, we garnered a broad-based understanding of the organization and operations of the Risk Management and Employee Relations and Compliance Group.
+During the initial review phase, we garnered a broad0based understanding of the organization and operations of the Risk Management and Employee Relations and Compliance Group.
 The second phase constituted the delineation of findings and recommendations of the review, including examining organizational structure alternatives to encourage a culture of institutional change.

 We concluded there must be intentional and greater integration of risk management with Employee Relations and Compliance Services and greater outreach to the University as a whole through communication mechanisms, training and updates that enumerate the responsibilities of the various officers of the University and the Internal Audit function.

-The Pappas Consulting Group Inc. recently completed a review of Facilities Management to determine how it should be restructured to provide services more effectively with fewer resources.
+The Pappas Consulting Group completed a review of Facilities Management to determine how it should be restructured to provide services more effectively with fewer resources.